yakir1991/lora-lite-phy/cpp_receiver/README.md

 # LoRa C++ Receiver (Reboot)

-This directory hosts the fresh C++ implementation that mirrors the proven Python `external/sdr_lora` pipeline.
-The rebuild proceeds stage-by-stage, validating each component against the Python reference before adding the next element.
+This directory hosts an independent C++ LoRa receiver that draws from the proven Python `external/sdr_lora` pipeline and the GNU Radio implementation.
+Every stage is validated against both reference receivers before it moves forward.

 ## Current status